My Relapse: Out And Back In, To Begin Again

 I went to a psychiatrist and said that I was so stressed out and having similar issues to the ones I had when I was younger when I needed to take Adderall.
 (In retrospect, I had addictive personality traits even when I was a kid!)
 I had no intention of relapsing and certainly didn't want to jeopardize what I had; a doctor was treating me, so that seemed a smart and safe move.
 But I ended up having “prescription dyslexia”; instead of taking one pill every four hours I was taking four pills every hour.
 I was off to the races.
 About 8 months into my Adderall use I was taking around 350/400mg a day.
 And while I was in the cycle, and my tolerance built up and I started suffering sleep deprivation, I ended up starting to drink again.

-When alcohol came back into the picture I started doing it in isolation.
+When alcohol came back into the picture, I started drinking in isolation.
 I was not able to really function.
 While I was drinking and using, it spiraled into a gambling addiction as well.
-During this period I was making lousy choices in company and business.
-I surrounded myself with bad company and was making bad business investments.
+During this period, I surrounded myself with bad company and was making bad business investments.
 It was a domino effect.
 I lost a lot of money and lost our house -within a year.

 Even with this house of cards falling apart, ego came into play, and I just assumed I would be able to fix it.
 But I kept up with this roller-coaster battle with my addictions for 4 1/2 years, binging a month or two on and a month or two off.
 Adding to this cocktail of confusion and disaster more underlying issues started to surface...
 My fear and discomfort with body image, aging, weight management issues, and insecurities I had never processed.